Progressive increases in training stimulus are necessary for

 Silva (1990) describes progressive stages; staleness, overtraining,

 and burnout.
-In contrast, Morgan, et al (1987) suggest overtraining
+In contrast, Morgan, et al (1987) suggests overtraining

 can lead to staleness, whereas overtraining reflects a process